unkown367/tools/README.md

 yt-dlp — place yt-dlp.exe in the same folder as the .bat file or update the script with its full path.

-ffmpeg — must be installed and accessible via system PATH.
+ffmpeg — must be installed and accessible via system PATH. (suggest icedterminal/ffmpeg-installer)

 VLC Media Player — needed for streaming mode (option 5).
 Update the vlcPath in the script if it's installed in a different location.